 No. 4 Nebraska

 “Really balanced team,” O’Neal said.
-“They were the best defensive team in the Big 10.
+“They were the best defensive team in the Big Ten.
 They’re one of the six best defensive teams in America.
 And so they’re building off that.”

 As it did against Florida, Iowa will look to control the pace of play in its third meeting with Nebraska of the season.
 The pair has split its last two meetings, with Iowa taking the first 57-52 and Nebraska returning the favor with an 84-75 win in overtime.

 On both occasions, Iowa has been able to successfully limit Nebraska’s leading scorer Pryce Sandfort.
 The junior forward averages 17.9, but against Iowa, he scored just 13 and 15 points in the matchups.
-This will likely be the Hawkeyes’ game plan again, one that the Cornhuskers will need an answer to.
+This will likely be the Hawkeyes’ game plan again.

 No. 11 Texas

-From play-in game to Sweet 16, Texas has had arguably the most impressive run in the tournament so far.
-The Longhorns were a surprising pick to many, but they have since proved they deserved their spot.
+From play-in game to Sweet 16, Texas has had the most impressive run in the tournament.
+The Longhorns were a surprising selection to the tourney to many, but they have since proved they deserved their spot.

-From there, the competition only increased.
-The Longhorns took on No. 6 BYU next, sneaking by them too in a major 79-71 upset.
+From there, the competition only increased in the tourney’s first and second rounds.
+The Longhorns took on No. 6 seed BYU next, also sneaking by the Cougars in a 79-71 upset.
 Then, Texas stared down Gonzaga, and another victory came its way.

 The Longhorns have quickly gone from a team that couldn’t seem to win to a team that looks like it can’t be stopped.
-And it faces another shaky opponent in Purdue.
+And they face another shaky opponent in Purdue.

-While the Boilermakers will be the toughest team Texas has faced so far this tournament, expect a good matchup as Purdue has not proved unmovable throughout the season.
+While the Boilermakers will be the toughest team Texas has faced this tournament, expect a good matchup as Purdue has not proved unmovable throughout the season.

 “Here they are playing a Purdue team that’s had moments where they haven’t looked that great,” O’Neal said.
 “KenPom gives them only a 25% chance to win this, but what was the percentage chance that they had to win the other three games?
 And so it’s a talented Texas team.”